Key messages

 A disclosure in the public interest is likely to be justified where it is essential to prevent a serious and imminent risk to public health, national security, to protect other people from risks of serious harm or death, or to prevent or detect serious crime.
 Other people here may include, for example, children in the house who may be at risk of serious harm.

-As part of the consent-seeking process, where an adult at risk is making a decision that is seriously at odds with an objective assessment of his or her interests, health professionals should sensitively explore the reasons behind the decision.
+As part of the consent-seeking process, where an adult at risk is making a decision that is seriously at odds with an objective assessment of their interests, healthcare professionals should sensitively explore the reasons behind the decision.
 This could include exploration of the possibility of confidential referrals to groups or organisations that offer support to adults at risk.

 It is only when the health professional has properly explored the patient's circumstances and the reasons behind the apparent refusal that they should consider some of the options discussed below.